Fast facts for the Hamar region

-- Length and depth of Lake Mjøsa, Norway's largest lake: 117 kilometres/468 metres
+- Length and depth of Lake Mjøsa, Norway's largest lake: 117 kilometers/468 meters.

-Between the year 500 and 1000 AD, Aker Farm was one of the most important power centres in Norway, located just a few kilometres from today's Hamar.
+Between 500 and 1000 AD, Aker Farm was one of the most important power centers in Norway, located just a few kilometers from today's Hamar.

-Today one part of Hamar is the modern, administrative and commercial centre.
+Today one part of Hamar is the modern, administrative and commercial center.
 Another town is partly hidden underground.

 Out on a headland called Domkirkeodden, jutting out into Lake Mjøsa, lie the ruins of the 950-year-old Hamar Cathedral.
 The siting on the highest point on the headland made the cathedral a powerful landmark, visible from a long way off for seafarers on the lake.
 The church was built of limestone, probably quarried locally.

 The architecture is Romanesque, with later additions in the Gothic style.
-An impressive steel and glass cover was erected in 1998 to protect the ruins of cathedral, thus preserving them for future generations.
-The protective building is the largest glass construction in Europe, with a ground area of 2,600 square metres.
-The ruins are a magnificent arena for church services, concerts and plays.
-Museum shop and café.
+An impressive steel and glass cover was erected in 1998 to protect the ruins of the cathedral, preserving them for future generations.
+The protective building is the largest glass construction in Europe, with a ground area of 2,600 square meters.
+The ruins are a magnificent arena for church services, concerts and plays and they also contain a museum shop and a café.
 The ruins are a part of Hedmarksmuseet which comprises an archaelogical museum and an open air folk museum.